 Once the local calibration has been conducted, playbacks are projected across the study area through to a 12-volt 60-watt amplifier powered by the vehicle's battery.
-The amplifier is connected to two 40-M 4-ohm horn speakers (diameter 40 cm), with 40-watt driver units connected in series and facing opposite each other.
-The vocalisations are then broadcast at full volume from the speakers that are rotated every 15 min to get an all-round sound distribution.
-To minimise the chance of double-counting individuals, stations are typically set about 10 km apart (Fig. 5.3) with three or four stations sampled per night playing a recording of a buffalo calf in distress for 1 h.
-Call-ups should commence about half an hour after dark in the evening from 18:00 hours to 01:00 hours, which is when lions are most active (Hayward & Hayward 2007).
+The amplifier is connected to two 40-M 4-ohm horn speakers (diameter 40cm), with 40-watt driver units connected in series and facing opposite each other.
+The vocalizations are then broadcast at full volume from the speakers that are rotated every 15 min to get an all-round sound distribution.
+To minimize the chance of double-counting individuals, stations are typically set about 10 km apart (Fig. 5.3) with three or four stations sampled per night playing a recording of a buffalo calf in distress for 1 h.
+Call-ups should commence about half an hour after dark in the evening from 1800 hours to 0100 hours, which is when lions are most active (Hayward & Hayward 2007).
 During the actual survey one records each group of lions that arrives during the hour and assigns sex and estimated age to each lion.